Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 The `REQUIRED` clause specifies which columns are required and cannot be pruned by the optimizer.
 It specifies that either all columns are required on input for the UDO (if specified with `*`), no columns are required (if specified with `NONE`) or the specified columns are required.
 If a specified column is followed by a list of columns in parenthesis, then the input column is only required if the columns in that list are referenced from the output.
 The default is that all columns are required.

-It is recommended that if you want to allow the optimizer to pass column pruning up through the UDO invocation, to specify the minimal set of columns that are required.
+If you want to allow the optimizer to pass column pruning up through the UDO invocation, we recommend specifying the minimal set of columns that are required.
 Passing the column pruning up higher in the script will provide faster script execution since less data needs to be passed, or - if the column pruning reaches the extractor - read.

 _Syntax_